Vargasavour Recipes

 Recipe

-Slice of moist chocolate banana cake with glossy chocolate frosting, showing a soft, tender crumb on a white plate.
+Moist chocolate banana cake with glossy ganache frosting and a slice cut out, soft rich crumb shown on a white plate

 You'll find the exact measurements in the recipe card, but here's a closer look at the key ingredients and why they work so well in this chocolate banana cake.